meegpipe/meegpipe/tutorials/eog/README.md

 Let's create a simple processing pipeline to perform the EOG regression.
-The first node in our pipeline needs to take care of reading the data from the disk file, which is in EEGLAB's `.set/.fdt` format:
+The first node in our pipeline needs to take care of reading the data from the disk file, which is in EEGLAB's `.set` format:

 ````matlab
 myNode1 = meegpipe.node.physioset_import.new(...